Computer Operating Systems

-The bootstrap loader is a small program that has a single function: It loads the operating system into memory and allows it to begin operation.
+The bootstrap loader, or boot loader, is a small program that has a single function: It loads the operating system into memory and allows it to begin operation.
 In the most basic form, the bootstrap loader sets up the small driver programs that interface with and control the various hardware subsystems of the computer.
 It sets up the divisions of memory that hold the operating system, user information and applications.
-It establishes the data structures that will hold the myriad signals, flags and semaphores that are used to communicate within and between the subsystems and applications of the computer.
+It establishes the data structures that hold the myriad signals, flags and semaphores that are used to communicate within and between the subsystems and applications of the computer.
 Then it turns control of the computer over to the operating system.

 - Processor management